-Before we revisit with today's author, I want to announce that the winner of the signed copy of A Heartbeat Away, by S. Dionne Moore, is:
+Before we visit today's author, I want to announce that the winner of the signed copy of Christmas at Harmony Hill, by Ann Gabhart, is:

 Congratulations!
-I'll email you today to get your mailing address, and we'll get your book to you right away.
+I'll email you today to get your mailing addresses, and we'll get your books to you right away.
 I encourage readers to keep commenting and/or subscribe at right (above my list of books) in order to participate in future book give-aways!
 Subscribers are entered a second time when they comment.

 Please tell us three random things we might not know about you.

-Please tell us a bit more about the plot of Widow of Gettysburg.
+Please tell us a bit more about the plot of Angel Falls.

 If you were the casting director for the film version of your novel, who would play your lead roles?